Former Virgin Media FD to float buy-fix-sell vehicle

-O'Hare, also former chief financial officer at the UK arm of retailer Tesco, has set up a firm called Zegona and is seeking to raise an initial 30 million pounds ($45.8 million) through a placing.
+O'Hare, also former chief financial officer at the UK arm of retailer Tesco (TSCO.L), has set up a firm called Zegona and is seeking to raise an initial 30 million pounds ($45.8 million) through a placing.

 "It's a very simple strategy of buy-fix-sell," he told Reuters in an interview